heptarch/heptarch.github.io/qml.md

 Some quantum computing problems I'm thinking about right now:

-- Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for Hamiltonian simulation?
+- Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for tasks like Hamiltonian simulation?
 - What is the link between Grover search and the Heisenberg limit?
 - Are there ways to parametrize signal-processing and metrological